Finite Element Analysis of Plate and Shell Structures: Part 1 - Plates

 BEng (Hons), MSc, PhD, CEng MIEI, FHEA

-Hi, I’m Seán, the founder of EngineeringSkills.com (formerly DegreeTutors.com).
-I hope you found this tutorial helpful.
-After spending 10 years as a university lecturer in structural engineering, I started this site to help more people understand engineering and get as much enjoyment from studying it as I do.
-Feel free to get in touch, follow me on LinkedIn and subscribe to me on Youtube.
+Hi, I’m Seán, the founder of EngineeringSkills.com.
+After spending 10 years as a university lecturer in structural engineering, I started EngineeringSkills to help more people understand engineering analysis and design and get as much enjoyment from studying it as I do.
+Feel free to get in touch, follow me on LinkedIn and subscribe to the EngineeringSkills Youtube channel.

 Do you have some knowledge or expertise you'd like to share with the EngineeringSkills community?